euroargodev/software_guidelines/SIL.md

 A maturity scale to assess the development stage and integration level of Argo-related software, from early concepts to foundational tools.

+## Description

+The Argo Research Infrastructure (RI) SIL is a maturity scale designed to evaluate and guide the development of Argo-related software.
+It provides a structured pathway for software to evolve from initial concepts to foundational components of the Argo RI.
+The SIL framework serves as both a development roadmap and a certification system, ensuring that software meets the Argo RI's standards for quality, interoperability, and community integration.

 Here is the list of SILs:
 - 🏆 SIL-1: Basic Concept Exploration
 - 🛠️ SIL-2: Functional Prototype